 All modules are assessed by written examination.
-At the end of year 13, students will sit three 120 minute exams.
+At the end of year 13, you will sit three 120 minute exams.
 This will lead to an A Level qualification in Sociology.

-- Paper One: Education with Theory and Methods - Paper Two: Topics in Sociology (Families and Households and Beliefs in Society) - Paper Three: Crime and Deviance with Theory and Methods.
+- Paper 1: Education with Theory and Methods - Paper 2: Topics in Sociology (Families and Households and Beliefs in Society) - Paper 3: Crime and Deviance with Theory and Methods.

-A Level Sociology is a very demanding course and all students will need to complete timed exam practice papers on a regular basis.
+A Level Sociology is a very demanding course and you will need to complete timed exam practice papers on a regular basis.